-In 2014, the questionnaire changed and families were asked whether anyone age 5 and above in their family spoke a language other than English at home.
-The two categories with this question are: Speak only English; and Speak language other than English.
-Thus, only data beginning in 2014 are shown in the NHQDR tables since they are not comparable with data in previous years.
+From 2014 to 2017, families were asked whether anyone age 5 and above in their family spoke a language other than English at home.
+The two categories with this question were: Speak only English and Speak a language other than English.
+In 2018, the questionnaire changed to ask at the person level if they spoke a language other than English at home.

-Whether U.S. born-The Access to Care section ascertains whether a person was born in the United States.
+Whether U.S. born-The Demographics section ascertains whether a person was born in the United States.
 This question was previously asked only if a language other than English was spoken in the home and only of those people uncomfortable speaking English.
-Beginning in 2007, the question has been asked of all residential unit members regardless of the language most often spoken in the home and regardless of whether all household members are comfortable speaking English.
-Therefore, only data beginning in 2007 are shown in the NHQDR tables.
+Beginning in 2007, the question was asked of all reporting unit (RU) members regardless of the language most often spoken in the home and regardless of whether all household members were comfortable speaking English.
+Therefore, only data beginning in 2007 were shown in the NHQDR tables.

-Usual primary care provider-People are considered to have a usual primary care provider if they have a usual source of care not located in a hospital emergency room, to whom they go for new health problems; preventive healthcare such as general checkups, examinations, and immunizations; and referrals to other professionals when needed.
+Usual primary care provider-People were considered to have a usual primary care provider if they had a usual source of care not located in a hospital emergency room, to which they go for new health problems; preventive health care such as general checkups, examinations, and immunizations; and referrals to other professionals when needed.
+Some of the source variables were dropped from the 2018 MEPS and the measure was also dropped from the 2021 NHQDR.

-CAHPS® composite measure (adults and children)-This measure identified people who had a doctor's office or clinic visit in the last 12 months whose health providers listened carefully, explained things clearly, showed respect for what they had to say, and spent enough time with them.
+CAHPS composite measure (adults and children)-This measure identified people who had a doctor's office or clinic visit in the last 12 months whose health providers listened carefully, explained things clearly, showed respect for what they had to say, and spent enough time with them.
+For adults or children who had a doctor's office or clinic visit in the last 12 months, percent distribution of how often the response categories of Always, Usually, and Sometimes or Never were selected for the four CAHPS questions asking about health providers: (1) listening carefully; (2) explaining things clearly; (3) showing respect for what they had to say; and (4) spending enough time with them.

-For adults (children) who had a doctor's office or clinic visit in the last 12 months, percent distribution of how often the response categories of Always, Usually, and Sometimes or Never were selected for the four CAHPS questions asking about health providers: (1) listening carefully; (2) explaining things clearly; (3) showing respect for what they had to say; and (4) spending enough time with them.
 For example, if a person responded "Always" for each of the four questions, the composite measure would be 100% for Always, 0% for Usually, and 0% for Sometimes or Never.
-If a person did not complete all four questions, the percentage estimates were weighted by the percentage of the four questions that they completed.
+If a person did not complete all four questions, the percentage estimates were weighted by the percentage of the four questions they completed for the 2003-2020 NHQDR.
+Starting in the 2022 NHQDR, the adult composite measure excluded adults who answered fewer than four questions and used original SAQ weight without adjustment for the nonresponses.

-Adults age 65 and over who received potentially inappropriate prescription medications in the calendar year-Prescription medications received includes all prescribed medications initially purchased or otherwise obtained during the calendar year, as well as any refills.
-Inappropriate medications are defined by the implementation of the Beers criteria in MEPS.1-According to this definition, the 11 drugs that should always be avoided for older patients include barbiturates, flurazepam, meprobamate, chlorpropamide, meperidine, pentazocine, trimethobenzamide, belladonna alkaloids, dicyclomine, hyoscyamine, and propantheline.
+Adults age 65 and over who received potentially inappropriate prescription medications in the calendar year-Prescription medications received include all prescribed medications initially purchased or otherwise obtained during the calendar year, as well as any refills.
+Inappropriate medications are defined by the implementation of the Beers criteria in MEPS.
+According to this definition, the 11 drugs that should always be avoided for older patients include barbiturates, flurazepam, meprobamate, chlorpropamide, meperidine, pentazocine, trimethobenzamide, bellodonna alkaloids, dicyclomine, hyoscyamine, and propantheline.

-The 22 drugs that should often be avoided for older patients include carisoprodol, chlorzoxazone, cyclobenzaprine, metaxalone, methocarbamol, amitriptyline, chlordiazepoxide, diazepam, doxepin, indomethacin, dipyridamole, ticlopidine, methyldopa, reserpine, disopyramide, oxybutynin, chlorpheniramine, cyproheptadine, diphenhydramine, hydroxyzine, promethazine, and propoxyphene.
+An additional 22 drugs that should often be avoided for older patients include carisoprodol, chlorzoxazone, cyclobenzaprine, metaxalone, methocarbamol, amitriptyline, chlordiazepoxide, diazepam, doxepin, indomethacin, dipyridamole, ticlopidine, methyldopa, reserpine, disopyramide, oxybutynin, chlorpheniramine, cyproheptadine, diphenhydramine, hydroxyzine, promethazine, and propoxyphene.